The International Arts in Context Symposium

 The symposium will challenge regular formats of conferences and symposia by using University campus surroundings and the city of Kristiansand as venues: parts of the symposium will take place in the forest within a short walking distance from UiA.
 Both the tribune and the hike offer opportunities for discussions and explorations related to people and surroundings.
 Hence dialogues will emerge and new understandings will be gained between humans and the environment.

-DISCLAIMER: We are anticipating that by June 2021 the situation with the Covid-19 virus has improved so much that this event can be held and participants from Norway and further away are able to travel to Kristiansand.
-We will keep an eye on how the situation will develop over the coming months.
-In case the situation will deteriorate we will make a decision about the event no later than 1st April 2021.
+DISCLAIMER: We are anticipating that by June 2022 the situation with the Covid-19 virus has improved so much that this event can be held as planned and participants from Norway and further away are able to travel to Kristiansand.
+We will keep an eye on how the situation will develop.
+In case the situation will deteriorate we will make a decision about the event no later than 1st February 2022.

 Call for contributions